TemperMichael/NodeJS-Server-Master-Thesis/README.md

 ## Getting started

-The project is based on WebSockets and Node.js and so both of them have to be installed at first.
+The project is based on WebSockets and Node.js, so both of them have to be installed first.
 To install Node.js the following link can be used:

 [Node.js Installer](https://nodejs.org/en/#download)